This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Smooth Greensnake

-- Reproduces by laying 3-7 eggs in summer months
+- Reproduces by laying 3-7 eggs during summer months

-- Faces predation from birds, mammals, and larger snakes
+- Faces numerous predators including birds and larger snakes

-- Currently experiencing population decline due to habitat loss
+- Currently experiencing concerning population decline due to habitat loss

 Green Tree Snake